maskarajr/maskarajr/README.md

-# project-AlBarak
+# Project Name: Al-Barak
-Not for Sale, but you can use the concept though..
+Not for Sale, but you can use the concept though....